 The costs that are paid for by the State and Federal Government under the Medicaid program are shifted to the private pay resident.
-In many cases, the differential is very, very significant, not to make a profit, but simply to break even, meet people's needs and
+In many cases, the differential is very, very significant, not to make a profit, but simply to break even, meet people's needs and recognize the actual costs of this care.

-It has created such situations as provider taxes, a situation where States which are short of revenues place an additional burden on private pay nursing home residents to make up for State revenue shortfalls and to ensure a higher Federal match under the
+It has created such situations as provider taxes, a situation where States which are short of revenues place an additional burden on private pay nursing home residents to make up for State revenue shortfalls and to ensure a higher Federal match under the Medicaid program.

-Medicaid program.